Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

-\begin{theorem} Let $G$ be the transmission graph for a two-dimensional set $P$ of $n$ points, and suppose the radius ratio $\Psi$ is less than $\sqrt{3}$.
-Then, we can construct in $O(n\log n)$ time a standard reachability oracle for $G$ with $S(n) = O(n)$ and $Q(n) = O(1)$ or a geometric reachability oracle for $G$ with $S(n) = O(n)$ and $Q(n) = O(\log n)$. \end{theorem} \begin{proof} We apply Lemma~\ref{lem:planarization} and construct the distance oracle of Holm, Rotenberg, and Thorup for the resulting graph~\cite{Holm2014}.
+\begin{theorem} Let $G$ be the transmission graph for a set $P$ of $n$ points in $\R^2$ of radius ratio less than $\sqrt{3}$.
+Then, we can construct in $O(n\log n)$ time a standard reachability oracle for $G$ with $S(n) = O(n)$ and $Q(n) = O(1)$ or a geometric reachability oracle for $G$ with $S(n) = O(n)$ and $Q(n) = O(\log n)$. \end{theorem} \begin{proof} We apply Lemma~\ref{lem:planarization} and construct the distance oracle of Holm, Rotenberg, and Thorup for the resulting graph~\cite{Holm2015}.
 This distance oracle can be constructed in linear time, it needs linear space, and it has constant query time.
 The result for the geometric reachability oracle follows from Theorem~\ref{thm:geometricreachability}. \end{proof}

 We prove Lemma~\ref{lem:planarization} in three steps.
-First, we show how to make $G$ sparse without changing the reachability.
+First, we show how to make $G$ sparse without changing the set of reachable pairs.
 Then, we show how to turn $G$ into a planar graph.
 Finally, we argue that we can combine these two operations to get the desired result.

-\paragraph*{Obtaining a Sparse Graph.} We construct a subgraph $H \subseteq G$ with the same reachability as $G$ but with $O(n)$ edges and $O(n)$ edge crossings.
-The bounded number of crossings will allow us to obtain a planar graph later on.
-Consider the grid $\Q_{0}$, and let $\sigma \in \Q_{0}$ be a grid cell.
+\paragraph*{Obtaining a Sparse Graph.} We construct a subgraph $H \subseteq G$ with the same reachability relation as $G$ but with $O(n)$ edges and $O(n)$ edge crossings.
+The bounded number of crossings allows us to obtain a planar graph later on.
+Consider the grid $\Q_0$ (as defined in Section~\ref{sec:prelims}), and let $\sigma \in \Q_0$ be a grid cell.
 We say that an edge of $G$ \emph{lies in} $\sigma$ if both endpoints are contained in $\sigma$.
 The \emph{neighborhood} $N(\sigma)$ of $\sigma$ consists of the $7 \times 7$ block of cells in $\Q_0$ with $\sigma$ at the center.
 Two grid cells are \emph{neighboring} if they lie in each other's neighborhood.
-Since a cell in $\Q_0$ has side length $\sqrt{2}/2$, the two endpoints of every edge in $G$ must lie in neighboring grid cells.
+Since a cell in $\Q_0$ has side length $\sqrt{2}/2$, the two endpoints of every edge in $G$ must lie in neighboring grid cells.\footnote{Since the maximum edge length in $G$ is $\sqrt{3}$, and since $2 \frac{\sqrt{2}}{2} < \sqrt{3} < 3 \frac{\sqrt{2}}{2}$, the neighborhood $N(\sigma)$ needs to contain three cells in each direction around $\sigma$.}